lhelleckes/BO_Empirical_Examples/README.md

 by Maximilian Siska, Emma Pajak, Katrin Rosenthal, Eric von Lieres, Antonio del Rio Chanona and Laura Marie Helleckes.

 This repository provides supplementary code, empirical examples, and figures for the review.
-It is designed to make the concepts of Bayesian Optimization (BO) in bioprocess engineering more accessible and to serve as a practical reference for implementation and experimentation.
+It is designed to make the concepts of Bayesian optimization (BO) in bioprocess engineering more accessible and to serve as a practical reference for implementation and experimentation.

 ## Structure